Mount Tapulao forest mouse

 The Mount Tapulao forest mouse (Apomys brownorum) is a forest mouse endemic to the Mount Tapulao area in the Philippines.
-It is named after the American zoologist Barbara Elaine Russell Brown.
+It is named after the American zoologist Barbara Elaine Russell Brown. and her husband Roger Brown.

 Anatomy and physiology

 The mouse is the smallest species in its genus, measuring in total "230-255 mm; tail: 107-116 mm; hind foot: 31-35 mm; ear: 21 - 22 mm" and weighing 60-84 grams.
 On its dorsal side, the mouse has long, dense, soft, dark brown fur, with dark gray ventral fur turning a lighter gray-brown at the tips.
 Its tail is bicolored, "dark grayish-brown dorsally and nearly white ventrally."

 Ecology

 The Mount Tapulaou forest mouse lives in old growth cloud forests and regenerating secondary forests at a height of 2024 m, with a lower limit somewhere between 1690 m and 2024 m.
 It is unknown how extensive chromium mining of the habitat affects the species.